How to Install Wood Slat Wall Panels from Andor Willow

 Repeat these simple steps as many times as needed until your project is complete!

 Have a question or concern?
-Let us know in the comments below.
+Let us know in the comments below, or contact us today.

 I just received my Oak sample.
 I was so impressed with the quality I ordered the other 2 samples.
 I am sure my clients will love this product!

 Can I use it in exterior installation ?